wtvemac/libwtv/README.md

 - IIC handling
 - Serial communication over UART.
 - Setting the LEDs
-- Audio output (raw PCM samples only)
+- Audio output.
+Raw PCM samples or through a modified version of the Beatnik audio engine (RMF, MIDI, WAV, AIFF or AU)

 A Linux MIPS executable is built then its sections are extracted and formated into WebTV's ROM executable format.
 I'm using [o1heap](https://github.com/pavel-kirienko/o1heap) for the memory manager.
 I may add the option to use other memory managers in the future. [miniBAE](https://github.com/heyigor/miniBAE) is used for audio processing.
 I have plans to use [lwIP](https://www.nongnu.org/lwip/2_1_x/index.html) for networking.